BrChung/ModernFolio/content/projects/SortAlgo/sortalgo.md

   - Material UI
 ---

 A web app to visualize Merge Sort, Quick Sort, Heap Sort, Selection Sort, Insertion Sort, and Bubble Sort algorithms.
-A nice way to compare sorting algorithms and how they handle random and reversed data.
+An excellent way to compare sorting algorithms and how they handle random and reversed data.